Updated: Jul 21

 Its 5:30pm and you’re putting the finishing touches the last email of the day, when your kids rush into the room.
 Filled with energy and big smiles they ask if you can come outside and play basketball with them before dinner.
 Although tired from a long day, you acquiesce – you can use a little exercise and fresh air.

-This is modern life for a lot of people now: balancing a sedentary job, while still being able to handle higher intensity activities when they arise.
-But how can you expect to go from 0-100 faster than Drake, without pulling a hammy or rolling an ankle?
-Just think about all the skills involved in just playing a simple a game of pick-up basketball: running, jumping, changing direction, side shuffle and backpedaling . . . that’s a lot of stress on your body, if you’re not prepared for it.
+But how can you expect to go from 0-100 faster than Drake . . . without pulling a hammy or rolling an ankle?
+Just think about all the skills involved in just playing a simple a game of pick-up basketball: running, jumping, changing direction, side shuffle and backpedaling . . . that’s a lot of stress on your body - if you’re not prepared for it, that is.

-Once you’ve hit your 30’s your workouts should shift towards helping you outside of the gym.
-I think that training like an athlete is the perfect way to achieve the body you want, that’s resilient enough to handle anything you ask of it – without hobbling around for days complaining about your knees or lower back
+Once you’ve hit your 30’s your workouts should shift towards helping you outside of the gym, more than just a bathroom mirror.
+I think that training like an athlete is the perfect way to achieve the body you want, that’s resilient enough to handle anything you ask of it – without hobbling around for days complaining about your knees or lower back.

 So, what does that mean?
 Simple, train these 5 traits when you hit the gym: run, jump, lift, throw and carry.
 That’s where I would start.
-Dump that old body part split routine poster series you’ve been following since high school in favour of total body workouts – I recommend doing at least two or three per week.
+Dump that old body-part-split routine on that poster you’ve been following since high school in favour of total body workouts – I recommend doing at least two or three full body workouts per week, but you could do more.

 Most people think power is simply jumping high or sprinting fast, but that’s only one aspect.
 Power is also your ability to land softly and stop or decelerate – think of it as your body’s braking system and just like driving a car or bike, you’re fucked if they don’t work properly.

 Throwing is also a neglected power movement.
-I love them and so do my clients because they’re fun and can be a great stress reliever.
-I had one client think of an annoying person at work when they threw the ball into wall.
-But mix up throwing angles from overhead to side tosses against the wall, so you train power in different positions
+I love them and so do my clients, because they’re fun and can even be a great stress reliever.
+I had one client think of an annoying person at work when they threw the ball into wall - even shouted their name as they threw it.
+Mix up throwing angles from chest passes, overhead slams and side tosses against the wall, so you train power in different positions

 There is one caveat, though – make sure you’re not choosing some bougee commercial gym that doesn’t want you making noise.
 If you want to train like an athlete, find a local gym that encourages that style of training.